homebridge/HAP-NodeJS/README.md

 Special thanks to [Alex Skalozub](https://twitter.com/pieceofsummer), who reverse engineered the server side HAP.
 You can find his research at [here](https://gist.github.com/pieceofsummer/13272bf76ac1d6b58a30).

 [There](http://instagram.com/p/t4cPlcDksQ/) is a video demo running this project on Intel Edison.

+If you are interested in HAP over BTLE, you might want to check [this](https://gist.github.com/KhaosT/6ff09ba71d306d4c1079).